jhornin1/ser_416_final/README.md

 4. Open a web browser like Chrome or Firefox and navigate to the specified url.
 It should be `localhost:8080`
 5. If another process is using Port 8080, the server will fail.
 At this point, it is not able to search for another open port.

+## Exit ##
+The program can be closed by typing `Ctrl + C` into the command line.
+I used Windows for development, and I don't remember the analogous keys in mac or linux.
+I would assume the work.